suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 each sector in the manifest rather than a hash of the entire firmware image, such optimizations are not described in this specification.

-Without support for hardware-based, on-the-fly decryption the image in primary slot is available in cleartext, it may need to be re-encrypted before copying it to the secondary slot.
-This may be necessary when the secondary slot has different access permissions or when the staging area is located in off-chip flash memory and is therefore more vulnerable to physical attacks.
+Without hardware-based, on-the-fly decryption the image in the primary slot is available in cleartext.
+It may need to be re-encrypted before copying it to the secondary slot.
+This may be necessary when the secondary slot has different access permissions or when it is located in off-chip flash memory.
+Off-chip flash memory tends to be more vulnerable to physical attacks.

 ~~~ aasvg
 +--------------------------------------------------+